GREGONTHEGO/Gerg-Trackmania-AI/README.md

 The Primary experiments are listed below, ordered from most recent to earliest in developement:

 1. **[LIDAR with Gaussian Policy](/EXPERIMENTS.md#lidargausspy):  [(lidarGauss.py)](/Scripts/Python/lidarGauss.py)**
-The most recent model in the series is built using PyTorch and a Gaussian policy.
-The model in this file takes simulated LIDAR data along with five telemetry inputs and produces three values representing movement decisions.
-Compared to its predecessor (lidar.py), aside from changing the policy, this model features a larger architecture and updated reward functions.
+The most recent experiment in the series is built using PyTorch and a Gaussian policy.
+The output of this model is three values that are sent through the tanh function to return a real number on the scale of [-1,1].

 2. **[LIDAR with Softmax Policy](/EXPERIMENTS.md#lidarpy):  [(lidar.py)](/Scripts/Python/lidar.py)**
 A PyTorch model that uses discrete softmax outputs for the two sets of three values represented by, movement and turning.
-This served as a rough model for the Gaussian version.

 3. **[CNN with PyTorch](/EXPERIMENTS.md#cnntorchpy):  [(cnnTorch.py)](/Scripts/Python/cnnTorch.py)**
 A PyTorch convolutional nueral network that uses combines grayscale screenshots and telemetry data to predict actions.

 4. **[CNN with TensorFlow](/EXPERIMENTS.md#cnnpy):  [(cnn.py)](/Scripts/Python/cnn.py)**
-A TensorFlow model that uses a ConvLSTM2D (ConvLSTM2D not in pytorch) Although it works it would only run on the CPU because of the CUDA version not being supported by TensorFlow.
+A TensorFlow model that uses ConvLSTM2D for the CNN layers.

 5. **[Basic DNN](/EXPERIMENTS.md#gamestateonlypy):  [(gameStateOnly.py)](/Scripts/Python/gameStateOnly.py)**
 A simple deep neural network built with TensorFlow that relies solely on telemetry inputs, without any visual information.